 These are our ALL-TIME FAVORITE Dinner Rolls!
 They are soft, butter-y and always the hit for any dinner or holiday get together.
 It’s so hard to eat just one!

-These rolls are so good that they’re called Heavenly Rolls.
-Yup.
-Pretty much describes what they are – heavenly.
+These rolls are so good that they’re called Heavenly Rolls (pretty much describes what they are – heavenly).
 I know you may think I’m exaggerating, but I promise I am not.
-I have yet to make them on my own just yet, but being away from family I may have to give them a go this year because it wouldn’t be Thanksgiving without them.
-This really is the BEST Dinner Roll recipe. ;D

 Homemade Dinner Rolls

 If you are like me, it may seem intimidating to make Homemade Dinner Rolls.
 They usually require yeast which can often be a little fickle to work with if you haven’t used it before.
 Fortunately, this recipe really isn’t that complicated.
 I was nervous to try it on my own, at first, but realized they were super easy.

 We even have a video down below to show you just how easy they are to make.
 Watch it a few times and hopefully you’ll realize just how easy they are. 😉